 '''

 This example enables communication with other

 local Reticulum peers over UDP.

 [[UDP Interface]]

 type = UDPInterface

 interface_enabled = True

 listen_ip = 0.0.0.0

 listen_port = 4242

 forward_ip = 255.255.255.255

-forward_port = 4242
+forward\port = 4242

 The above configuration will allow communication

 within the local broadcast domains of all local

 IP interfaces.

 Instead of specifying listen_ip, listen_port,

 forward_ip and forward_port, you can also bind

 to a specific network device like below.

 device = eth0

 port = 4242

 Assuming the eth0 device has the address

 10.55.0.72/24, the above configuration would

 be equivalent to the following manual setup.

 Note that we are both listening and forwarding to

 the broadcast address of the network segments.

-listen_ip = 10.55.0.255

-listen_port = 4242

-forward_ip = 10.55.0.255

-forward_port = 4242

-You can of course also communicate only with

-a single IP address

-listen_ip = 10.55.0.15

-listen_port = 4242

-forward_ip = 10.55.0.16

-forward_port = 4242

 '''